6.14. jules_snow.nml

 Maximum albedo for bare ice

 Only used if l_elev_land_ice = TRUE.
-See also rho_firn_albedo
+See also rho_firn_albedo.

 Values 1 and 2 are for VIS and NIR wavebands respectively.